If you have 20/20 vision, you don’t need glasses to see clearly. Things near and far are in perfect focus.

 Q. What else may be needed?

 A. Additional funds are needed to furnish the Minnesota Genealogy Center with up-to-date technology for the classrooms and library.
-The William J. Hoffman Library and Research Center may have some additional needs as the entire collection is re-catalogued and updated.
+The Hoffman Research Library may have some additional needs as the entire collection is re-cataloged and updated.
 The complexities of the Minnesota Genealogy Center may require hiring a part-time administrator in 2020.

 Q. Can I donate online?